XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 - Use your validator key to claim ownership of a domain.

 Creating this link establishes strong evidence that you own both the validator key and the domain.
+Providing this evidence is just one aspect of [being a good validator](#1-understand-the-traits-of-a-good-validator) and helps `rippled` server operators and validator list publishers, such as [https://vl.ripple.com](https://vl.ripple.com), to trust your validator before adding it to their UNLs.

 To provide domain verification: